7 Strategies for a Bedtime Routine For Adults

 Why Is A Bedtime Routine Important For Adults?

-According to Dr. Michael Breus, a bedtime routine is the actions you take each night before getting into bed are referred to as a bedtime routine.
+According to Dr. Michael Breus, a bedtime routine is the actions you take each night before getting into bed, which are referred to as a bedtime routine.

-Creating and following a healthy, consistent routine is a guiding principle of sleep hygiene, a set of recommendations intended to promote a healthy slumber.
+Creating and following a healthy, consistent ritual is a guiding principle of sleep hygiene, a set of recommendations intended to promote a healthy slumber.

 Establishing a bedtime routine helps regulate your body’s internal clock, known as the circadian rhythm.
 Going to bed and waking up at the same time every day helps align your body with natural sleep-wake cycles, making it easier to fall asleep and wake up refreshed.